darshanlahamage/C-Multi-Threading/README.md

 ### Synchronization

-Synchronization is achieved using atomic operations on the shared `sum` variable.
-The `InterlockedExchangeAdd` function ensures that updates to the shared sum are atomic, preventing race conditions.
+Synchronization is achieved using a combination of atomic operations and standard mutexes.
+Atomic operations ensure atomic updates to the shared `sum` variable, while the standard mutex (`std::mutex`) protects the critical section during sum updates in the `processDataFromFile` function.

 ### Error Handling